CVLAB-Unibo/RefRec/README.md

 2) Install pytorchEMD following https://github.com/daerduoCarey/PyTorchEMD and https://github.com/daerduoCarey/PyTorchEMD/issues/6 for latest versions of Torch

-## Dowdnload and load datasets on W&B server (Registration required)
+## Download and load datasets on W&B server (Registration required)
 Reqeuest dataset access at https://drive.google.com/file/d/14mNtQTPA-b9_qzfHiadUIc_RWvPxfGX_/view?usp=sharing The dataset is the same provided by the original authours at https://github.com/canqin001/PointDAN.
 For convenience we provide a preprocessed version used in this work.